Paly Olympians - 10-21-17 at Grand Opening of Peery Family Athletic Center

 World Record: 110 yard breaststroke, 1966

 Suzy (Susan) Jones Roy is a Palo Alto native and feels she was born in the right town at the right time for a competitive swimming career.
 The nearby famous Santa Clara Swim Club with Coach George Haines spurred her on to make the Olympic team on her second try in 1968.
-Suzy’s swimming career took place pre-Title IX before here was high school or intercollegiate sports competitions for women so she did not compete in swimming while at Paly.
-Suzy became a trail blazer forging the way for future women athletes to have equal opportunities in sports as the men.
+Suzy’s swimming career took place pre--Title IX before there were high school or intercollegiate sports competitions for women so she did not compete in swimming at Paly.
+She became a trail-blazer forging the way for future women athletes to have equal opportunitites in sports as the men.

 Paly Class of 1956

 1964 Olympian -10,000 meters

 1965 AAU Cross-Country Championships -- NYC, November 27, 1965.